marijnh/Eloquent-JavaScript/08_error.md

 {{index NaN, error}}

-But often, your nonsense computation will merely produce `NaN` (not a number) or an undefined value, while the program happily continues, convinced that it's doing something meaningful.
+Often, however, your nonsense computation will merely produce `NaN` (not a number) or an undefined value, while the program happily continues, convinced that it's doing something meaningful.
 The mistake will manifest itself only later, after the bogus value has traveled through several functions.
 It might not trigger an error at all but silently cause the program's output to be wrong.
 Finding the source of such problems can be difficult.

 The process of finding mistakes—bugs—in programs is called _((debugging))_.